 Master scenario events list injection (MSELI) allows you to create arbitrary events in the simulation and provide them with execution orders and conditions for their execution during the scenario.

-Create a navigation mesh from OWT data for agent pathing.
+Create a navigation mesh from local OWT data for agent pathing.

 Logs pedagogical events during an active simulation for later analysis.